nhsuk/manage-vaccinations-in-schools/docs/releasing.md

 Releasing basically follows these steps:

-1. Create a release candidate by tagging `main` (e.g. `v1.0.0-rc1`)
+1. Merge `next` into `main`
+2. Create a draft release by running the `Draft new release` workflow.
+This will create a tag (e.g. `v1.0.0`) on `main` and create a draft release in GitHub with initial release notes.
-2. Create a release in GitHub and add information about the changes.
-Update the assurance statement.
+3. Update the release notes, add information about the changes.
+4. Update the assurance statement.
-3. Create a release by fast-forwarding or resetting `release` to the release candidate, and creating a tag (e.g. `v1.0.0`)
+5. Fast-forward or reset `release` to the release tag
+6. Run the `Deploy` workflow to deploy to production.
+7. Publish the release in GitHub.

 ```mermaid
 gitGraph